harshitsaurabh/breast-cancer-tabnet-classifier/README.md

 ### How to Add Data
 1. Download the CSV dataset from Kaggle or UCI ML Repository.
-2. Place the file in the `data/` folder:
+2. Place the file in the `data/` folder.

 # Getting Started
 ### 1. Clone the Repository